France M. Tenaille

 France Tenaille is a partner based in Gowling WLG's Toronto office.
 She is a member of the firm's Business Law, Energy, Infrastructure and Mining groups, and is leader of the firm's Latin America team.

-With more than 28 years' experience practising in both Canada and Venezuela, France is routinely recognized among the top lawyers in Mining and international transactions by the world's foremost legal rankings organizations.
+With more than 28 years' experience (starting in Venezuela followed by more than 20 years in Canada), France is routinely recognized among the top lawyers in Mining and international transactions by the world's foremost legal rankings organizations.
 She focuses her practice on complex corporate, corporate finance, project finance and M&A transactions and commercial matters — with an emphasis on clients in the natural resources and energy sectors.

 Over the course of her career, France has accrued extensive experience advising public and private issuers in connection with asset and share purchases and related party transactions, corporate reorganizations, public and private securities offerings and stock exchange listings, and particularly in mining, royalty and streaming financings — as well as matters related to corporate social responsibility and foreign anti-corruption legislation.
 She also has an extensive track record of helping companies navigate a range of corporate and commercial arrangements in various industries including joint venture, shareholder agreements and project agreements.
 In Mining, she has extensive experience with mining (earn-in) options, joint ventures, mine operating agreements, off-take agreements, royalties and strategic alliance agreements, layback agreements, among other.